-The professionals at SiREM are experts at performing biotreatability studies for a wide variety of contaminants.
+The professionals at SiREM are experts at performing biotreatability studies for a wide variety of contaminants in static batch systems and flow through columns.
 SiREM routinely performs technically challenging anaerobic studies that maintain the activities of oxygen sensitive microorganisms using specialized protocols and anaerobic chambers.
-SiREM biotreatability studies are designed as replicated controlled experiments that provide a high level of data integrity and interpretability.
+In addition to traditional anaerobic studies, SIREM also has extensive experience conducting aerobic and cometabolic biotreatability studies that allow an evaluation of intrinsic and enhanced bioremediation under all electron accepting conditions.
+All studies are custom designed as replicated controlled experiments that provide a high level of data integrity and interpretability.
 SiREM’s interpretative reports summarize data and place results in a site remediation context for use by our customers in remedy selection and optimization.

 Biotreatability studies provide information to address site-specific questions including: